 Would you like to find out more about the Amacan type series?
 Feel free to contact us any time.

-Three impeller types: optimised for handling different fluids
+Three impeller types: optimized for handling different fluids

 What impeller type is best suited for a specific application depends primarily on the properties and composition of the fluid handled (see illustration “Recommendations for fluids handled”) and on the pumping task.
 Submersible motor pumps in discharge tube have proven very successful in all their applications.